thegooddocsproject/templates/code-of-conduct/template-code-of-conduct-response-plan.md

 - Listen to the incident reporter’s explanation of the Code of Conduct violation.
 - Explain the available outcomes.
 - Obtain permission to proceed to the next steps in the investigation.
+- Fill out the {link to your [Code of Conduct incident record](code-of-conduct-incident-record.md)}.
+NOTE: This record can be filled out after taking the report if needed.

 Throughout the process, the investigating moderator will treat the reporter’s identity as confidential and will only disclose their identity to other moderators on a need-to-know basis.